wp-plugins/white-label-cms/readme.txt

 Author URI: http://www.videousermanuals.com
 Author:  Video User Manuals
 Donate link:
-Requires at least: 2.8
+Requires at least: 3.3
-Tested up to: 3.2
+Tested up to: 3.3
-Stable tag: 1.3
+Stable tag: 1.4
-Version: 1.3
+Version: 1.4

 Allows customization of dashboard and logos, removal of menus, giving editors access to widgets and menus plus lots more.

 == Description ==
 The White Label CMS plugin is for developers who want to give their clients a more personalised and less confusing CMS.

-Important - For user wanting to use their existing logos, please select the Classic Header/Footer Height in the Branding section.
+Important - You must update your settings for the new version to work.

-For a video overview of the changes in 1.3 and how this affects WordPress 3.2 please visit the [White Label CMS](http://www.videousermanuals.com/white-label-cms/ "White Label CMS") home hosted on the [WordPress Manual Plugin](http://www.videousermanuals.com/ "WordPress Manual Plugin") website.
+For a video overview of the changes in 1.4 and how this affects WordPress 3.3 please visit the [White Label CMS](http://www.videousermanuals.com/white-label-cms/?utm_source=wlcmsplugin&amp;utm_medium=wpplugin&amp;utm_campaign=wlcmswordpressplugin "White Label CMS") home hosted on the [WordPress Manual Plugin](http://www.videousermanuals.com/ "WordPress Manual Plugin") website.

+WordPress 3.3's new admin bar has really restricted the type of branding you can have for clients, which is why we have introduced the ability to brand the dashboard.

-You have the ability to choose which menus appear.
+You also the ability to choose which menus appear.
 We have 3 CMS profiles of Website, Blog or Custom so you can modify the menu system to suit the CMS purpose.
 These only apply to user role of Editor and below.

-For WordPress 3 users, you can give Editors access to the Menu and Widgets, but the switch theme option will not appear.
+You can also give Editors access to the Menu and Widgets, but the switch theme option will not appear.

-White Label CMS allows you to remove all the panels from the WordPress dashboard and insert your own panel, which you can use to write a personalised message to your client and link to the important elements in the CMS.
+White Label CMS allows you to remove all the panels from the WordPress dashboard and insert your own panel, which you can use to write 2 personalised messages to your client and link to the important elements in the CMS.

 It also allows you to add custom logos to the header and footer as well as the all important login page, giving your client a better branded experience of using their new website.